 - It would be unfair to ask another CISV chapter to provide a homestay over and above that which is required to ease transportation.

-- CISV Ottawa would not be covered by CISV insurance (which starts after travel insurance is maxed out, i.e., for very serious incidents) while not engaged in a CISV activity or travel towards it and, as such, the chapter cannot take the risk.
+- CISV Ottawa would not be covered by CISV insurance while not engaged in a CISV activity or travel towards it and, as such, the chapter cannot take the risk.

-Even though some families do have extended health and travel insurance, the chapter purchases a very thorough package for the delegation.
+Even though some families do have extended health and travel insurance, the CISV international insurance policy is a very thorough package.
 This ensures that:

-- The leader has only one company to deal with, with the same contact information and policies.
+- The leader has only one policy to deal with.
 This is invaluable in the event of an incident.

 - Everyone in the delegation has a policy and it is the absolute best one.
 For instance, the leader need not pay, out of pocket, the travel costs of someone to accompany a delegate home if needed.